 An example how we work in the area around Sintang:

-We made contracts with 610 collectors from 20 villages in West Kalimantan in Indonesia to buy their illipe nuts.
+We made contracts with over 700 collectors from 25 villages in West Kalimantan in Indonesia to buy their illipe nuts.

 On average, one collector collects the equivalent of 111kg’s of illipe butter per year, from an area of 1,5 to 10 hectares.